50ButtonsEach/fliclib-linux-hci/README.md

-# Flic SDK for Linux Beta
+# Flic SDK for Linux
 With this SDK you can connect to and interact with Flic buttons.
 PbF, Flic 1 as well as Flic 2 buttons are supported.

 ## Previous SDK